sumeetgajjar/CS7610-F20/lab1/README.md

     - what happens here
     - delivery message content is checked for all processes, by transitivity

+- the retry interval is 200ms and then it grows exponentially

 - dropping will show data and seq majorly due to the continuous message based design
 - delaying of messages when enabled is applied to only 50% of the messages